In 2021, tuition for full-time students at New England College was $27,108 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at New England College.

-Housing and campus dining at New England College is $16,472 a year.
-This includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the New England College's on-campus cafeterias and dining halls.
+Housing and campus dining at New England College costs $16,802 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the New England College's on-campus cafeterias and dining facilities.
+Students who live off campus but still want to use the dining facilities can pay for a meal plan.
+The cost of board-only is $7,995.

-Keep in mind, there could also be optional fees associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Most colleges have ways for students who may struggle to participate because of cost can get help covering these costs.
+Keep in mind, there could also be additional fees associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Most colleges have resources so that those who may struggle to participate because of cost can get help covering these costs.

 The cost of getting around in college can really vary.
-Will you drive, fly, or take public transportation to school?
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus walkable?
+Will you take a subway, car or an airplane to get to school?
+Will you need to pay to park on-campus?
+Is the campus easy to get around on foot?
 Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
-All of these questions can make a big difference in your transportation budget.
+All of these questions can drastically impact your estimated cost of transportation.
 At New England College, freshman are allowed to park on campus.

-The location of a college or university can also have a big effect on the amount you'll have to spend just to get around.
+Where are a college is located can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in an urban area might be costly, but cities may offer more buses, trains or affordable flights to actually get to school.
-The New England College campus is in a small town setting in New Hampshire, not far from Boston.
+On the flip side, getting around in an urban area may be costly, but there may be more trains, busses or affordable flights to actually get to school.
+New England Collegeis located in a town in New Hampshire, not far from Boston.

-Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to New England College.
+Now, let’s go over all of the costs we've covered, to get a better idea of what is really costs to go to New England College.

 What will the cost of attending New England College be?
 Here is a breakdown of tuition and expenses.